CSAllenISDClassroom/scheduling-app-model-angry-bubbles/MarkDownFiles/Queries.md

 | isOnLevel     | SELECT DISTINCT shortDescription, isOnLevel FROM CourseSectionsView WHERE isApplication LIKE "1";|
 | isApplication |  SELECT DISTINCT shortDescription, isApplication FROM CourseSectionsView WHERE isApplication LIKE "1";|

+##Search Bar
-##if a user wants to type something to search a class, these quereies are used for the name from the short and llong description
+###if a user wants to type something to search a class, these quereies are used for the name from the short and long description (ex: english)

-##if a user wants to search by campus they can also use a checkbox in our website to have this query added to the rest of their searches

-##To display the amount of

-##credits
+SELECT description, shortDescription FROM CourseSectionsView WHERE description LIKE "%English%";
+SELECT description, longDescription FROM CourseSectionsView WHERE description LIKE "%English%";

+##Credits
+###credits for each course offered by allen high school and steam (not sure what credits high or low means but here are all of the possibilities)
+SELECT shortDescription, creditsLow, creditsHigh FROM CourseSectionsView WHERE creditsLow LIKE "0.5";
+SELECT shortDescription, creditsLow, creditsHigh FROM CourseSectionsView WHERE creditsHigh LIKE "0.5";
+SELECT shortDescription, creditsLow, creditsHigh FROM CourseSectionsView WHERE creditsLow LIKE "1.0";
+SELECT shortDescription, creditsLow, creditsHigh FROM CourseSectionsView WHERE creditsHigh LIKE "1.0";

+##Class Location and Period
+###list of classes with their period and location (steam or ahs) (this one shows duplicates for courses and periods but I dont know how to group by 2 columns yet)
+SELECT cs.shortDescription, csv.period, cs.locationName FROM CourseSectionsView cs JOIN Ready_CourseSections csv ON cs.shortDescription = csv.shortDescription LIMIT 20;